3D Single Particle Tracking

-Molecular trafficking within cells, tissues and engineered three-dimensional multicellular models is critical to the understanding of the development and treatment of various diseases including cancer.
-However, current tracking methods are either confined to two dimensions or limited to an interrogation depth of 15 μm.
-Our aim is to develop new 3D tracking techniques and algorithms to improve 3D tracking capability in tissue and in vivo models.
-We have recently developed a three-dimensional tracking method, termed TSUNAMI, capable of quantifying rapid molecular transport dynamics in highly scattering environments at depths up to 200 μm.
+Molecular trafficking within cells, tissues, and engineered three-dimensional (3D) multicellular models is critical to the understanding of the development and treatment of various diseases including cancer.
+However, current tracking methods are either confined to two dimensions or limited to depths of only 15 µm.
+Our aim is to develop new 3D tracking techniques and algorithms to improve tracking in tissue and in vivo models.
+We have recently developed a new tracking method called TSUNAMI capable of quantifying rapid molecular transport dynamics in highly-scattering environments at depths up to 200 µm.
 The system has a response time of 1 ms with a temporal resolution down to 50 µs in high signal-to-noise conditions, and a spatial localization precision as good as 35 nm.

 Built on spatiotemporally multiplexed two-photon excitation, this approach requires only one detector for 3D particle tracking and allows for two-photon, multicolor imaging.
 An initial demonstration of the technique was performed on epidermal growth factor receptor (EGFR) complexes at a depth of 100 µm in tumor spheroids.
 We are currently working to extend this technique’s capabilities with multi-color detection.
 Current application areas include early cancer diagnosis in circulating tumor cells, and study of EGFR trafficking in the cytoplasm.